-Through this project the perspectives of communities affected by conflict and instability are being shared with a wide range of decision-makers in the EU and its Member States, as well as national decision-makers in country.
-The ideas and recommendations are based on evidence and experience gathered from local people who have limited opportunity to make their voice heard.
+Through this project the perspectives of communities affected by conflict and instability were shared with a wide range of decision-makers in the EU and its Member States, as well as national decision-makers in country.
+The ideas and recommendations were based on evidence and experience gathered from local people who have limited opportunity to make their voice heard.

-Working in many cases with long-standing local partner organisations, we’re also helping to build the capacity of local civil society and their relationships with decision-makers so that they can contribute to decisions and actions affecting them beyond the lifetime of the project.
+Working in many cases with long-standing local partner organisations, we also helped to build the capacity of local civil society and their relationships with decision-makers so that they can contribute to decisions and actions affecting them beyond the lifetime of the project.

 Paramount Chief, Sierra Leone

-Recommendations for EU policy and programmes in each of the conflict areas have been drawn from the analyses and the findings have been presented to policymakers in the relevant countries and in Brussels, including by representatives from local communities.
+Recommendations for EU policy and programmes in each of the conflict areas were drawn from the analyses and the findings were presented to policymakers in the relevant countries and in Brussels, including by representatives from local communities.

-We have also developed lessons and recommendations about how locally led analysis can be used more consistently and effectively in the future.
+We also developed lessons and recommendations about how locally-led analysis can be used more consistently and effectively in the future.